 From Playa del Carmen

 Tulum Ruins is 64 kilometers (39.7 miles) from Playa del Carmen, so it only takes about 45 minutes to drive the distance.
 You have various alternatives to cover the distance from Playa del Carmen to the site.

 You can catch the ADO bus from Playa del Carmen directly to the site.
-There are three departures and the ride costs 94 Mexican Pesos ($4.7 USD) one way.
-The ride takes little over one hour.
+There are three departures, and the ride is fairly inexpensive.
+It takes a little over one hour.

-There’s also the colectivo.
-This costs around 60 Mexican Pesos ($3 USD) and takes 45 minutes or so to reach the ruins.
-You can pick this up from the colectivo stand at Calle 2 Norte in Playa del Carmen.
+There’s also the colectivo, which is even cheaper and takes 45 minutes or so to reach the ruins.
+You can pick this up from the colectivo stand near the federal highway, next to the Chedraui.

-Alternatively, you can join a guided tour departing from Playa del Carmen.
-For more information, click here.
+Alternatively, you can join this guided tour departing from Playa del Carmen that also includes a stop at Akumal beach.h

 Valladolid is about 108 km (67 miles) from Tulum archeological site.

-To get from Valladolid to Tulum Ruins you could opt to rent your own car (from around $20 USD per day).
+To get from Valladolid to Tulum Ruins, you could opt to rent your own car (from around $20 USD per day, though make sure to check the conditions and hidden fees).
 Driving yourself takes around 1.5 hours along a straight, sealed road through the jungle that actually also goes by Coba Ruins.

-You can also hop on the ADO bus from Valldolid to Tulum, but it does only take you to Tulum bus terminal and from there you’d have to catch a colectivo to the site.
-It takes around 90 minutes, and tickets start at 130 Mexican Pesos ($6.5 USD).
+You can also hop on the ADO bus from Valladolid to Tulum, but it does only take you to the Tulum bus terminal, and from there, you’d have to catch a colectivo to the site.
+It takes around 90 minutes, for a fairly inexpensive journey (in the range of $8 USD).